VLBI Diagnostics of Off-axis Jets in Radio Flares of Tidal Disruption Events: Image of TDE Radio Flare: Application to AT2018hyz

 For the delayed outflow with the spherical symmetry, by definition the centroid stays at the origin.
 Even if the outflow has a more complicated geometry, the motion of the centroid is Newtonian and limited within an extent of $\lesssim (c\beta)T$.
 This limit should remain valid even for an outflow with multiple components.
 In such a case, different components may dominate the emission at different moments, and the emission centroid may track the brightest region and thus exhibit an apparent velocity exceeding $c\beta$.
 However, the centroid position itself is always confined within a distance $\lesssim (c\beta)T$ from the origin.

-For the off-axis jet, the centroid traces the approaching jet until the counter jet starts contributing to the emission.
+For the off-axis jet, the combined centroid traces the approaching jet until the counter jet starts contributing to the emission.
 Then the centroid moves backward and eventually returns to the origin.
-Most importantly, in the early phase the jet is relativistic and the centroid exhibits superluminal motion with an apparent velocity of \citep[e.g.,][]{Rees1966}

-Figure~\ref{fig:18hyz_Xcen} depicts the time evolution of the emission centroid for the off-axis jet.
-For a fixed jet velocity, the apparent velocity increases for a smaller viewing angle up to $\theta_{\rm obs}=1/\Gamma$.
+Again, in the early relativistic phase the centroid exhibits superluminal motion as the approaching jet.
+Figure~\ref{fig:18hyz_Xcen} depicts the time evolution of the combined emission centroid by the approaching and counter jets.
+For a fixed jet velocity, the apparent velocity increases for a smaller viewing angle up to $\theta_{\rm obs}=1/\Gamma$ (see Eq.~\ref{eq:beta_app}).
 In addition, a smaller $\theta_{\rm obs}$ delays the emergence of the counter-jet (see Fig.~\ref{fig:18hyz_jet}), sustaining the superluminal motion longer.
 On the other hand, for larger $\theta_{\rm obs}$, the contribution from the counter-jet is no longer negligible, which makes the motion of the centroid subluminal and indistinguishable from that of a Newtonian outflow.
 The critical viewing angle above which $X_{\rm cen}\lesssim cT$, can be derived from Eq.~\eqref{eq:Fnu rise}.
 In contrast to Eq.~\eqref{eq:Fnu jet2}, without adopting the approximation of $1-\cos\theta_{\rm obs} \simeq \theta_{\rm obs}^2/2$, we obtain the angular dependence of $F_{\nu_{\rm obs}}\propto(1-\cos\theta_{\rm obs})^{p-10}=(1-\vartheta)^{p-10}$, where $\vartheta\equiv\pi/2-\theta_{\rm obs}\ll1$.
 Noting the radius of the jet center is given by Eq.~\eqref{eq:R}, one can obtain the location of the emission centroid by a flux-weighted mean of the position of both sided jets:

 We approximate $\sin\theta_{\rm obs}\simeq1$ in the second equality.
 By requiring $X_{\rm cen}<cT$, the critical angle is given by $(11-p)\vartheta<1$, or equivalently

 which roughly agrees with our result.
 While the apparent velocity is Newtonian for larger $\theta_{\rm obs}$, the centroid should move backward at some point, allowing distinction from the delayed Newtonian outflow.